Irma Corral, PhD

 Biography

-Corral is a member of the American Psychological Association, the Society of Behavioral Medicine, and the Association of Psychologists in Academic Medical Centers.
-She is credentialed by the National Register of Health Service Psychologists and is licensed to practice psychology in Nevada and North Carolina.
+Dr. Corral is also a member of the American Psychological Association, the Society of Behavioral Medicine, and the Association of Psychologists in Academic Medical Centers.
+She is a licensed clinical psychologist, credentialed by the National Register of Health Service Psychologists, and is licensed to practice psychology in Nevada and North Carolina.
+In addition to her clinical specialization in pre-surgical psychological evaluation and behavioral chronic illness management, her research focuses on sociocultural and structural factors in health behavior and chronic illness, as well as racial/ethnic disparities in physical and mental health.